-The P-40 Warhawks came screaming in about five minutes later and dropped their payload about 100 meters from our positions.
+The P-40 Warhawks came screaming in about five minutes later and I watched in awe as they dropped their payload about 100 meters from our positions.
 Despite the distance between us and the exploded bombs, the concussion from them knocked me from the crouching position I was in behind the redoubt to my butt.

 The bombs seemed to soften the Germans up a little bit, so we launched ourselves over the redoubt and into the German camp, running into a trench about 20 meters from the edge of the redoubt.

 I was ordered to the right flank where we planned to sweep around and half-encircle the German camp.
 The commanding officer paired me up with a young looking chap manning a Vickers 303 machine gun.